androbaza/smlm-seg/notes.md

 * Software is available at the [corresponding github repo](https://github.com/Clement-Cabriel/Evb-SMLM).
 The code is quite well documented and seems readable, at first glance.

 ### Next steps:
 * lend the camera from IOF?
+It is the same camera, as I remember, what increases our chances in painless setting up according to existing manual.
 * find smlm setup that could be suitably modified.
 * try to run the code with the example 10-second recording of blinking from event camera.